videosdk-live/videosdk-docs/api_reference_docs_versioned_docs/version-v2/realtime-communication/user-webhooks.md

 ### session-ended

-- this webhook is called when all participants lefts and meeting session is closed
+- This webhook is called when all participants lefts and meeting session is closed

 #### Example